thinktecture/Thinktecture.Blazor/src/Thinktecture.Blazor.FileHandling/README.md

 To access the launch parameters during runtime, call the `SetConsumerAsync()` method.
 This method takes an action that is immediately called with the `LaunchParams`.
-This object has a `Files` property that currently directly contains a list of `FileSystemFileHandle`s for the files.
+This object has a `Files` property that currently directly contains a list of `FileSystemHandle`s for the files.
+The handles are either an instance of `FileSystemFileHandle` or `FileSystemDirectoryHandle`, so make sure to check for the correct type.
-To get the binary contents of the files, call the `GetFileAsync()` method on the `FileSystemFileHandle`.
+To get the binary contents of files, call the `GetFileAsync()` method on a `FileSystemFileHandle`.
-This returns a `File` object that offers methods like `TextAsync()` and `ArrayBufferAsync()` to retrieve the file's contents in different formats.
+This method returns a `File` object that offers methods like `TextAsync()` and `ArrayBufferAsync()` to retrieve the file's contents in different formats.

 ```csharp
 var isSupported = await fileHandlingService.IsSupportedAsync();